marvalgames/GMTK/Assets/RealToon/ReadMe - Important - Guide.txt

 If your project is 3D or Built-In RP:
-1.Go to folder "RealToon Shader Packages -> Built-In RP [3D]" 2.Double click "RealToon Built-In RP [3D]", the latest one with the 'Later' word on it to unpack.
+1.Go to folder "RealToon Shader Packages -> Built-In RP [3D]" 2.Double click "RealToon Built-In RP [3D]", the latest one with the 'Later' word on it.
 3.Click "Import".

 If your project is Universal Render Pipeline or High Definition RP:
 1.Go to folder "RealToon Shader Packages -> SRP (LWRP - URP - HDRP)".
 2.Open the folder that correspond to your project render pipeline.
-3.Double click the latest one with the 'Later' word on it to unpack.
+3.Double click the latest one with the 'Later' word on it.
 4.Click "Import".

 To use RealToon: